A quasi-star is born: formation and evolution of accreting quasi-stars as a pathway to Little Red Dots at non-zero metallicity: Results

 The luminosity of SMSs is proportional to their mass and independent of the accretion rate \citep[see][]{haemmerle2018evolution}.
 Once the QS is formed, the luminosity of the remaining stellar envelope is regulated primarily by the QS total mass (central BH plus envelope), as previously found for metal-free QSs \citep[e.g.][]{begelman2008quasi,santarelli2026evolutionary}.
-The mass-luminosity relation from our models is shown in Appendix~\ref{app:mass_luminosity}.
+Fig.~\ref{fig:mass_luminosity} show the mass-luminosity relation for the continuously accreting models.
+For stars with a mass $\gtrsim 100$~\Msun\ the relation is independent of the accretion rate and metallicity \citep[see e.g.][]{Martins2020Spectral-proper}, and it essentially follows the Eddington luminosity of the object,